felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 -----

-IMPORTANT NOTE: A full documentation of this integration will be available once we finalise the integration audit.
+**IMPORTANT NOTE:** The integration is currently being reviewed.
+A full documentation will be published once the review is complete.
-IMPORTANT NOTE: A full documentation of this integration will be available soon.
+**IMPORTANT NOTE:** A full documentation of this integration will be available soon.
-IMPORTANT NOTE: A full documentation of this integration is in progress.
+**IMPORTANT NOTE:** A full documentation of this integration is in progress.
 -----

 -----

-IMPORTANT NOTE: This documentation is [available in French only](https://www.hubrise.com/fr/apps/nestor).
+**IMPORTANT NOTE:** This documentation is [available in French only](https://www.hubrise.com/fr/apps/Solution).

 -----
 ## Description

-Zelty is a Windows / iPad / Tablette / Etc EPOS
+Solution is a Windows / iPad / Tablette / Etc EPOS
 ## Integration Features

-Connecting Zelty to HubRise allows the [EPOS] to:
+Connecting Solution to HubRise allows the [EPOS] to:

 - Push orders into HubRise, including order status.
 - Pull orders from HubRise, including order status.